ComPair/GPST/README.md

 "signal.AMEGO.txt" (parameter `sensitivityfile`), "background.AMEGO.txt"
 (parameter `backgroundfile`), and "modulation.AMEGO.txt" (parameter `modulationfile`).
-Each of these files is a space separated list of 9900 floating point numbers, one for each 1keV bin in the energy range 100keV--10MeV.
+Each of these files is a space separated list of 9900 floating point numbers, one for each 1keV bin in the energy range 100keV&mdash;10MeV.
 This range is defined by the parameters `detectoremin`, `detectordeltae`, and `detectornbins`.

-* **sensitivityfile** -- "Crab" event rate for AMEGO within each energy bin.
+* **sensitivityfile** &mdash; "Crab" event rate for AMEGO within each energy bin.
 Internally, GPST converts all models into the "Crab flux",

    ![Crab flux](./documentation/crab-flux.jpg)